paologentleman/Recommandation-System/README.md

 * **RecommandationSys.py**: python file which contains the core code and implementation of the Recommandation System and the hyperparameter CrossValidation.

-* **data.csv**: Csv file containing the ratings for each user of all the movies in the catalogue.
+* **ratings.csv**: Csv file containing the ratings for each user of all the movies in the catalogue.